 “The CAR is a country that is united and indivisible; we must keep it that way,” he told the BBC.
 “We won’t find solutions in division.
 There is a richness in diversity and we must protect that.
 When I was young, at Christmas time, we shared our toys with our Muslim friends and at Ramadan we would go and eat mutton with our Muslim friends.
 We were happy to do that; we went to school together, we played together, we were as one, without caring whether one was Muslim or Christian.
 We were brothers, Central Africans and proud of it.”

-The Imam added that religious figures have taken on a critical role in the crisis as peacemakers, with many politicians afraid of speaking out in case of repercussions against themselves or their families.
+The the person who leads prayers in a mosque. added that religious figures have taken on a critical role in the crisis as peacemakers, with many politicians afraid of speaking out in case of repercussions against themselves or their families.

 “We [the religious leaders] are doing our job as humanitarians because religion is human,” he told the BBC.
 “If political figures aren’t talking, it may be because they are scared it will put their lives or their family’s lives in danger, but we’re shepherds and we must protect our flock.”